 - For Product, select Belt Drives.
 The predicted margin increases to 56.90.
 Wow!
 That’s quite a jump!
 However, before we conclude that distributing belt drives through Nisizu is the best option, let’s try something.
 To see what the margin for belt drives looks like across all distributors, remove the Distributor filter.

-- For Distributor, select Select an Option.
+- For Distributor, click Select an Option (which clears the filter).
 The margin drops to 49.48.
 Having Nisizu distribute belt drives improves margin.

 - Select different distributors until you determine which one provides the highest margin for belt drives.
 Perhaps you can consider redirecting belt drive sales through this distributor.